 A theme that is particularly misrepresented in Angels and Demons is that of Church versus Science.
 There is no doubt that the Church has been in conflict with science for centuries; The Roman Inquisition impeding the progress of science is glaring evidence to the conflict.
 Copernicus’ book on his heliocentric theory was indeed banned and Galileo was indeed placed under permanent house arrest by the Inquisition.
 But the house arrest and other similar book bans are the extremes of the Church’s obstruction to science, and executions, if any, were the exception (Steven D. Greydanus).
-Brown’s claim in the novel that “outspoken scientists like Copernicus --- were murdered by the church for revealing scientific truths…” (A&D, IX, 50) are thus preposterous.
+Brown’s claim in the novel that “outspoken scientists like Copernicus — were murdered by the church for revealing scientific truths…” (A&D, IX, 50) are thus preposterous.
 Copernicus, in fact, died of a stroke.
 Moreover, the event of “La Purga” in 1668 mentioned in the novel, where the Church allegedly branded and murdered four eminent scientists, is another example of fiction that is deceptively imbued with a factual vibe.
 The richness of detail of the claims (specific mention of the date 1668, for example) together with the fact that a prominent Harvard professor corroborates them, make the claims credible.

 In Origin, similar claims portraying religion as intolerant to science are made.
 For example, when it is heavily insinuated that the major factor for the abandonment of the Texas Superconducting Super Collider was pressure from religious groups (“political pressure from startling sources” (O, XX, 97) ), or that the World Federation of the Catholic Medical Associations “recently declared war on genetic engineering, proclaiming that ‘science lacks soul’ and therefore should be restrained by the Church” (O, XX, 97).